 The basilisk’s deadly stare is a firm magic problem, although Rowling softens the effect into petrification via mirrors, cameras, reflections, and ghosts.
 The soft magic that rescues Harry is Fawkes and the Sword of Gryffindor.

-Dumbledore’s phoenix finds his way inside the chamber by magic that Rowling doesn’t even attempt to explain, and also blinds the basilisk, solving the deadly stare problem for Harry.
-The healing property of phoenix tears is foreshadowed by Dumbledore, but how they actually work or why is a mystery.
+Dumbledore’s phoenix finds his way inside the chamber at the exactly the right time via means Rowling doesn’t even attempt to explain, a bit of very soft magic.
+She also has Fawkes conveniently blind the basilisk, solving the deadly stare problem for Harry.
+Although the healing property of phoenix tears is foreshadowed by Dumbledore, how and why they actually work to heal Harry’s basilisk bite remains a mystery.
 Fawkes also brings Harry the sorting hat, out of which he miraculously pulls the sword of Gryffindor.
-This is so implausible that it qualifies as a deus ex machina ending.
+Both of these elements are so implausible that they qualify as the first of two deus ex machina endings in the series.

 Prisoner of Azkaban

-The firm magic problems of werewolves and dementors are resolved by the soft magic of the time turner and the patronus.
+In ‘Azkaban’ Rowling begins to depart the strong pattern established in the first 2 novels.
+The firm magic problems of werewolves and dementors are resolved by a combination of the firm magic of the time turner and the soft magic of the patronus.

-During the first climax, Lupin is a rampaging werewolf bent on attacking Harry and Hermione.
+During the first of two climaxes in ‘Azkaban’, Lupin is a rampaging werewolf bent on attacking Harry and Hermione.
 This is firm magic because the rules of werewolf transformation are consistent and predictable.
 Unless he takes the wolfsbane potion, Lupin turns into a werewolf every month at the full moon.

 Hermione’s time turner gives her and Harry a second shot at saving Buckbeak from the executioner and Sirius from the dementor’s kiss.
 In the second climax, Harry fights off the dementors with his stag patronus.